-Public engagement describes the many ways that the work of research institutes and universities can be shared with the public.
-This covers a wide range of activities that connect research institutions with communities, maximising the transfer of knowledge and generating mutual benefit.
+Public engagement describes the many ways in which the activities of research institutes and organisations can be shared with the public, enabling the transfer of knowledge and generating mutual benefit.

 What activities do we support?

-Our public engagement programme provides opportunities for individuals to get involved with science and talk about the issues that are important to them.
-By providing opportunities for ecologists and the public to meet, we encourage scientific debate, and help scientists develop the skills needed to successfully communicate with diverse audiences.
+Our public engagement programme provides opportunities for ecologists and the public to meet.
+We encourage scientific debate, and help scientists develop the skills needed to successfully communicate with diverse audiences.

 Our public engagement programme is delivered through a variety of activities and events, such as:

 - Training: to promote the skills required to effectively engage

 - Events: providing a platform for academics to meet the public

 - Funding: providing up to £1000 support for engagement activities